 We'd love to have you visit!
 When you do, we have lots for you to experience, and more to come in the near future.
 We have an entire 48 acres for you to explore on your own, with friends or loved ones, or as a family.

-We are proud to offer different types of tours to accommodate you.
+We are proud to offer different types of transportation and tours to accommodate you.

 Daily self-guided tours & tastings

-For $5.00, you can taste all 5 of our varietals and will receive a complimentary wine glass to remember your time at the vineyard.
-Guests are welcome to stroll around the vineyard as a self-guided tour.
+For $7.00, you can taste all 9 of our wines and will receive a complimentary wine glass to remember your time at the vineyard.
+Guests are welcome to stroll through the 7 miles of vines in our vineyard as a self-guided tour.